These days, couples often find themselves gazing lovingly at each other via a computer or mobile device.

 1. Hire an Online Marriage Officiant

 Who will actually conduct your wedding?
-This is the job of a legal officiant, an individual recognized by the court as having the authority to marry people in a particular U.S. state.
+This is the job of a legal officiant.
+The courts recognize these individuals as having the authority to marry people in a particular U.S. state.
 (The exact qualifications can vary from state to state.)

-You can hire a legal officiant to marry you in any U.S. state that allows for online weddings — you don’t have to get married in your current domicile state, and your prospective spouse obviously doesn’t have that option anyway.
+You can hire a legal officiant to marry you in any U.S. state that allows for online weddings.
+You don’t have to get married in the state where you live.
+Since one of you is abroad, that’s not an option anyway.

-You and your other half will need to fill out forms and supply the court with key personal data such as your Social Security numbers if you’re U.S citizens, proof of identification, and show evidence that you’re both currently unmarried and of legal marrying age.
+You and your other half will need to fill out forms and supply the court with key personal data, including:

 3. Choose a Video Streaming Platform

-Streaming video platforms seem to be everywhere these days, giving you more options to choose from than you might actually want.
+Video streaming platforms seem to be everywhere these days.
+They often give you more options than you might want or need.

 4. Hold the Online Wedding Ceremony

-You can make your online wedding ceremony look as simple or as elaborate as you like, both from your end and in your marriage partner’s corner of the world.
+You can make your online wedding ceremony look as simple or as elaborate as you like.
+Both from your end and your spouse’s corner of the world.

-You’ll want to make sure that both ends have reliable access to a strong Internet connection, of course.
+You’ll want to ensure that both parties have reliable access to a strong internet connection.
 The other potential challenge in an international ceremony involves timing.

-Choosing a wedding time that suits the guests in both countries can prove tricky where multiple time zones are involved.
-However, you may be able to record the ceremony for those who couldn’t attend in real time.
+Choosing a wedding time that suits guests in both countries can prove tricky thanks to the different time zones.
+However, you may be able to record the ceremony for those who couldn’t attend in real-time.

 5. Get Your Marriage Certificate

-Once you and your new spouse have completed the online wedding ceremony, all that’s left is the official documentation that declares your marriage legal to all and sundry, both here in the U.S. and elsewhere.
+Once you’ve completed the online wedding ceremony, you need the official documentation.
+Registering the marriage declares that it’s legal, both in the U.S. and elsewhere.

-The officiant who oversaw your wedding ceremony will submit the necessary registration information to a local court.
-The court will then send you a marriage certificate that you can use whenever you need to submit proof of your union to an agency or institution.
+Your wedding officiant will submit the necessary information to a local court or county’s marriage office.
+The court will send you a marriage certificate via mail.
+You can use this certificate whenever you need to submit proof of your union for any reason.

-Marriage to someone in another country often involves one additional element that other kinds of marriages don’t require: the attachment of an apostille stamp to the wedding certificate.
-This notarized stamp authenticates your marriage in any of the nations that belong to the Hague Apostille Convention (and as you can see here, there are lots of them!)
+Marrying someone in another country can involve an element that most marriages don’t.
+Your wedding certificate might need the attachment of an apostille stamp.
+This notarized stamp authenticates your marriage in any of the nations that belong to the Hague Apostille Convention.
+Here’s a handy list to help you out!

 Why Hire an Online Wedding Specialist to Manage Everything?